SEAT Mii (2019-2019) Review

 "The SEAT Mii is a very likeable car.
 It can do everything you could reasonably expect it to, and also never makes you feel like it’s a compromise over choosing something bigger."

-You might not remember it but SEAT has a little bit of history in the city car market.
-Stretching all the way back to the 1980s, the Spanish firm has had an offering in this sector, spinning its own take off an existing car from its parent manufacturer.
-And so it continues today and we'll what makes this such a compelling city car in our SEAT Mii review.
+You might not remember it, but SEAT has a little history in the city car market.
+Stretching back to the 1980s, the Spanish firm has had an offering in this sector, spinning its own take off an existing car from its parent manufacturer.

-The SEAT Mii shares its platform, mechanicals and interior with its sister cars, while the exterior silhouette is almost identical save for a few distinctive details.
-With three near-identical cars from different brands, the main things that distinguish them are price and specification, with the Volkswagen Up focussing on being semi-posh and the Skoda Citigo on value, the SEAT Mii went for the stylish approach.
+The SEAT Mii shared its platform, mechanicals and interior with its sister cars, while the exterior silhouette was almost identical save for a few distinctive details.
+With three near-identical cars from different brands, the main things that distinguished them were price and specification, with the Volkswagen Up focussing on being semi-posh and the Skoda Citigo on value, and the SEAT Mii going for a stylish approach.

-Inside, the SEAT Mii keeps things simple and sensible.
-The windows are huge, letting in plenty of light and making the cabin feel airy, while the layout of the dashboard also emphasises the feeling of space.
-All the major controls are mounted centrally and high up by the driver, with a display screen sat on top.
+Inside, the SEAT Mii kept things simple and sensible.
+The windows were huge and let in plenty of light, making the cabin feel airy, while the dashboard layout emphasised the feeling of space.

-The instruments are also clear and attractive, with a handy trip computer in the bottom of the speedometer.
-It’s not luxurious, but what the SEAT Mii brings is a sense of quality, which avoids you feeling like you’ve simply bought the cheapest car you can afford.
+The instruments were also clear and attractive, with a handy trip computer in the bottom of the speedometer.
+It wasn't luxurious, but it brought a sense of quality, which avoided you feeling like you’ve simply bought the cheapest car you could afford.

-The engine range is super-simple too.
-The basic SEAT Mii powerplant is a 1.0-litre three-cylinder unit, available in 60PS and 75PS forms.
-Both versions have the same 95Nm torque output, and while there isn’t a great deal to choose between them, the little extra puff of the 75PS unit is worth seeking out - there’s no penalty in terms of fuel consumption or emissions, so it makes sense to choose the stronger option.
-A five-speed manual gearbox is standard, with a straightforward, satisfying action when changing gears.
+The engine range was super-simple, too.
+The basic SEAT Mii powerplant was a 1.0-litre three-cylinder unit, available in 60PS and 75PS forms.
+Both versions had the same 95Nm torque output, and while there wasn't a great deal to choose between them, the little extra puff of the 75PS unit was worth seeking out - there were no penalties regarding fuel consumption or emissions, so it still makes sense to choose the stronger option.
+A five-speed manual gearbox was standard, with a straightforward, satisfying action when changing gears.

-The rest of the driving experience is accomplished too, with a comfortable ride, light but direct steering and handling above the standard you’d expect from a car of this size and price.
-It’s another area where the SEAT Mii’s good breeding shows through.
+The rest of the driving experience was accomplished with a comfortable ride, light but direct steering and handling above the standard you’d expect from a car of this size and price.
+It was another area where the SEAT Mii’s good breeding showed through.

 Looking for a used car for sale?
 We've got 100s of SEAT Approved Used Cars for Sale for you to choose from, including a wide range of SEAT Mii cars for sale.
 If you're after the EV version, you need our SEAT Mii Electric review.